alxn0/zet/docs/29/README.md

 - Sensitive to noise in data  as outlier may be the points on which fusion depends at a given step.

 **ORIGIN**
-Collective work by mathematicians Florek, Lukaszewicz, Perkal, Steinhaus, and Zubrzycki, published in 1951[^ref1]
+Collective work by mathematicians Florek, Lukaszewicz, Perkal, Steinhaus, and Zubrzycki, published in 1951

+## References
-[^ref1]: Florek, K., et al. "Sur la liaison et la division des points d'un ensemble fini."
-Colloquium Mathematicum 2.3-4 (1951): 282-285. [http://eudml.org/doc/209969](http://eudml.org/doc/209969)
+Florek, K., et al. "Sur la liaison et la division des points d'un ensemble fini."
+Colloquium Mathematicum 2.3-4 (1951): 282-285. <http://eudml.org/doc/209969>